SeanP004/tomcat-efoods-site/README.md

 5. To stop (halt), suspend or delete (destroy) the virtual machine, use the commands: `vagrant halt`, `vagrant suspend`, or `vagrant destroy`.
 To restore the machine, run `vagrant up`.

+## Note

+This project will not be maintained.
+Use at your own risk.